Texas Bail Bond Agent Guide: Requirements and Steps

 Once you complete the steps above and pass the exam, you will become a licensed private investigator in Texas.
 Becoming a private investigator in Texas means that you can act as a bail enforcement agent and recover fugitives who have skipped bail.

 Private investigator licenses expire annually on the last day of the expiration month (printed on the license).
 The fee to renew the PI license varies based on the type of business and the level of the individual.
 To renew, you must complete eight hours of continuing education (CE) with one hour in ethics and the remaining seven in investigative services.

 Private investigators sometimes work in other similar professions to gain valuable experience and earn extra income.
-One of those careers is that of a process server.
-Below you will find some information about the position and the requirements in Texas.
+One such career is that of a process server.
+Below you will find some information about this position and the requirements in Texas.

 If you are already licensed as a private investigator, you may want to consider becoming certified as a process server.
-Process servers serve legal documents and court actions to parties involved in a particular case.
+Process servers serve legal documents and court actions to parties involved in court cases.
 In Texas, the Texas Judicial Branch certifies process servers.
-To become certified, you must complete an approved civil process service education course, the application ($225 as of March 2016), pass a state and federal background check, and be fingerprinted.
+To become certified, you must complete an approved civil process service education course, submit the application and fee ($200 as of March 2022), pass a state and federal background check, and be fingerprinted.
 The process server certification must be renewed every three years, which requires the completion of continuing education and payment of a renewal fee of $200 (as of March 2022).

 Training and Education Options in Texas

-The minimum education required by the Department of Public Safety is a 200-hour course on private investigation, but you may also become licensed with an associate’s or bachelor’s degree.
+A common educational path for private investigators recognized by the DPS is a 200-hour course on private investigation, but you may also become eligible for licensure with an associate’s or bachelor’s degree.
 Having a two- or four-year degree in criminal justice or completing a certificate course will increase your knowledge of criminal procedure and may jumpstart your career as a private investigator.
-You may be able to negotiate a higher salary with accredited education under your belt.
+You may be able to negotiate a higher salary with an accredited degree under your belt.
 Below, you will find some schools in Texas that offer associate and certificate programs in criminal justice and related fields.

 College of the Mainland